coin collecting, investment, investing, coin directory, coin classifieds

 Famous coin collections

+Learn about the famous collections of rare coins and the popular coin collectors.
 Famous coin collections have been preserved by institutions and government agencies all through history.

 Did you know that rare coins collecting is actually a good investment?
 When a country’s paper currency is threatened, the value or rare coin collections can safeguard the nation’s wealth.
-Famous rare coin collections are insurable and there are thousands of coin dealers eager to get hold of a unique selection of coins.

 Here are a few of the famous rare coin collections and the equally famous coin collectors: